Lorenatiu/CI-CD/doc/InRuleCICD_WcfBehaviorExtension.md

 ### Configuring irCatalog WCF Service for the Event Listener

-In order to intercept irCatalog® service events, we created a component that must reside alongisde the other irCatalog binaries, in service's bin folder.
+In order to intercept irCatalog® service events, we created a component that must reside alongside the other irCatalog binaries, in service's bin folder.
 Assembly CheckinRequestListener.dll comes with a number of dependent files and a corresponding configuration file that drives runtime behavior.
-Also, irCatalog service's web.config file requires a number of changes before the WCF behavor extension becomes active.
+Also, irCatalog service's web.config file requires a number of changes before the WCF behavior extension becomes active.

 The InRule® irCatalog service is a Windows Communication Foundation (WCF) service application.
 It is possible to expand and modify its built-in behavior with custom behavior extension running alongside the standard WCF behavior elements.